maryamtahhan/kind-gpu-sim/Readme.md

 ## Quick Start

-### 1. Clone the repo and make the script executable:
+### 1. Clone the repo and make the script executable

 ```bash
 chmod +x kind-gpu-sim.sh